awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/create-dataset-s3.md

 During dataset creation, you can choose to assign label names to images based on the name of the folder that contains the images\.
 The folders must be a child of the Amazon S3 folder path that you specify in **S3 URI** when you create the dataset\.

 The following is the `train` folder for the Getting Started example images\.
-If you specify the Amazon S3 folder location as `S3-bucket/circuit_board/train/`, the images in the folder `normal` are assigned the label `Normal`\.
+If you specify the Amazon S3 folder location as `S3-bucket/circuitboard/train/`, the images in the folder `normal` are assigned the label `Normal`\.
 Images in the folder `anomaly` are assigned the label `Anomaly`\.
 The names of deeper child folders aren't used to label images\.

 ```
 S3-bucket
-  └── circuit_board
+  └── circuitboard
     └── train
         ├── anomaly
             ├── train-anomaly_1.jpg